 (Hug your shoulders and swing side to side.)
 "Trapped, trapped, trapped always,"

 (Wag your head and finger like no-no.) "Leading never,"

 (Walk sideways while gradually crouching.)
 "Trailing, trailing, trailing, trailing,"

 (Point a dot in the air.)
 "Only if there's a decimal."

 - Chymia learning that song the following school year and performing it with me for the rest of the class.

 - Arianna working out atomic energy levels on the board and grinning, "Wow, I know stuff."

 - Chris working out the most difficult problem of the year - determining a chemical formula from percentage composition - and marveling, "That's so easy!"

 - Sasia saying her CO2 pancake was "off the chain" delicious, and then when another kid complained about his flat pancake, she said, "You must have made a non-CO2 pancake."

-- Hunter and Kyle accepting the priviledge of leaving the lesson to chat in the far corner of the room, then wanting to answer questions from their exile.
+- Hunter and Kyle accepting the smart-kid priviledge of leaving the lesson to chat in the far corner of the room, then wanting to answer questions from their exile.
 Then Nina saying, "They can't answer questions; they chose to leave us."

 - Kylei spending the entire year trying to discredit me as a teacher and disrupt class, but accepting my alternate assignment of researching a career plan.
 She proudly produced a notebook of all the details I had requested, including job market, college requirements, prerequisites for those college classes, financial requirements, and financial aid, all hand-written in perfect font and page formatting.
 She also bragged about getting perfect scores on my quizzes, even while trying to share her answers with other students.